San Antonio River Authority releases inaugural Basin Report Card

-As part of the San Antonio River Authority’s commitment to safe, clean, enjoyable creeks and rivers, the group created the San Antonio River Basin Report Card.
+As part of the San Antonio River Authority’s commitment to safe, clean, enjoyable creeks and rivers, the agency created the San Antonio River Basin Report Card.

-The development of the report card grew from the River Authority’s drive to harmonize the needs of people and nature through its stewardship of rivers and land, the group said.
+The development of the report card grew from the River Authority’s drive to harmonize the needs of people and nature through its stewardship of rivers and land, the agency said.

 The main purpose is to shine a light on the healthy and the unhealthy aspects of the basin in order to educate the public and serve as a catalyst for community discussions that lead to individual choices and public policy decisions, actions and investments that support a sustainable San Antonio River Basin.